 In this lesson, you'll open a web map and learn how to navigate and work with it using map tools as you explore volcanoes and the risk of lava flow on the island of Hawaii.

 You'll start by opening a map of lava flow hazard zones on the island of Hawaii.

-- Click the thumbnail of the Hawaii Island Lava Flow Risk map by Learn_ArcGIS to open it.
+- Open the Hawaii Island Lava Flow Risk web map.

 The map opens to show the island of Hawaii.
 Instead of beaches and greenery, you see a geologic classification of the island into lava flow hazard zones of different severity.
 The map also shows volcanoes, emergency shelters, and highways.

 The map contains layers, and layers contain features.
 For example, each volcano is a feature in the Volcanoes layer.
 In this section, you'll get information about features and navigate the map.